 I WISH I could write it all down, but today really feels like that Psalm 40:5 verse.

-This particular post came out of nowhere…and not from one of the 70 drafts I can’t seem to finish (I need a sabbatical and a new computer).
+This particular post came out of nowhere…and not from one of the 70 drafts I can’t seem to finish.

 It formed as I was searching for worship songs with a water theme (yes, you can actually google that), mainly after our song service today prompted another page of notes – about when oceans rise.